geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " I knew, that day, a fatal rumour came,

-" His faithful Sprites had found the destin'd dame :
+" His faithful Sprites had found the destin'd dame:

 " Too well the following morn confirm'd the tale,